hbdl4y/InfoSec-Algorithms/README.md

-Disastrously bad code.
-Mainly for me learning how to use GitHub.
+Disastrously bad implementations of some algorithms used in InfoSec in Python.